joelparkerhenderson/architecture-decision-record/README.md

 <h2><a name="how-to-start-using-adrs-with-git">How to start using ADRs with git</a></h2>

-Here's how to start using ADRs with git version control for a typical software project with source code.
+If you like using git version control, then here's how we like to start using ADRs with git for a typical software project with source code.

-1. Create a directory for documentation and ADR files.
+1. Create a directory for ADR files.

-      mkdir doc/adr
+      mkdir adr

 2. For each ADR, create a text file, such as `database.txt`.